Can I merge, combine, or transfer data between two accounts?

 If you login to your account and click on the Reports tab, then the Individual’s tab, you will be directed to a page with a list of your students and the assessments they have taken.

 If you click on a student name, there in the upper right hand corner of the page will be a selection option that includes This Year, Last Year, and All Data.
 If you select the This Year option, you will only be able to view the assessments the students has taken for the current academic year.

 To export data, login to your account and go to the “Reports” section.
 Next choose the “Groups” tab.
 To the right of each group name is a link to do a “Data Export” by exporting a .csv file.
 Choose the group whose data you want to export and an Excel file in the .csv format will be downloaded to your desktop.
 A .csv format means a document has no formatting associated with it.

+Downloading data is the only way you could unite two accounts results into one to do a comparison and analysis of student data.
 If you want the additional ability to do an analysis of your data, you will need to save this document in an .xls format.
 In an .xls format, you can calculate things like average scores for your class, and compare those to the score associated with the 50th percentile (‘on-grade performance’).
 If you are unsure how to calculate these or which formulas to use in Excel, please do a Google search for instructions.